pkulikov239/bcm-inverse-spectral/README.md

 Code and numerical experiments for the paper

-> A. Hannukainen, <your name>, M. Lassas, L. Oksanen,
+> A. Hannukainen, P. Kulikov, M. Lassas, L. Oksanen,
 > *An inverse spectral problem for the wave equation with a varying Robin parameter at the boundary*,
 > <arXiv link or journal>.